orlando/web-apis-talk/README.md

 This project uses a `prestart` script that copies the SSL certificate to webpack for HTTPS to work.

-If you are running OSX, you can do it with https://github.com/FiloSottile/mkcert.
+If you are running OSX, you can do this with https://github.com/FiloSottile/mkcert.
 Below are the commands you need to run.

 ```sh
 brew install mkcert